Human Resources Core (27 credits)

 Our professors gave us detailed breakdowns of how to interact with our business partners as generalists and how to think strategically when delivering data and business results.

-The Human Resources Internship is a six-credit-hour practicum that will take place in the summer between your spring and final fall semester.
+The human resources internship is a six-credit-hour practicum that will take place in the summer between your spring and final fall semester.
 The internship is typically between eight and 12 weeks long.
-In addition to the work requirement, students also have required course work to complete throughout the internship.
+In addition to the work requirement, students also have required coursework to complete throughout the internship.
 Ultimately, the responsibility for obtaining an internship is the student's.
-However, the Office of Career Management works directly with the students in order to help facilitate the search.
+However, the Office of Career Management works directly with students to help facilitate the search.
 The OCM helps with weekly CAT meetings, resume building, networking, career fairs and employee relations.

 Directs attention to accounting concepts, conventions and assumptions for an understanding of the content and underlying principles of financial statements.

 Directs attention to an understanding of the manner in which accounting aids management by providing information for decision-making and control of operations.

 Analysis of financial statements for profitability and risk assessment and for firm and segment valuation.